flybywiresim/aircraft/README.md

 Liveries for the A32NX can be found on [Flightsim.to](https://flightsim.to/c/liveries/flybywire-a32nx/).

-Liveries for the A380X will be available once it is released in alpha and livery builders had some time to create them.
+Liveries for the A380X can be found on [Flightsim.to](https://flightsim.to/liveries/flybywire-a380x/).

 ### When is the next update?